 - Potato Starch - Don't use potato flour.
 It's very different from potato starch.

 - Tapioca Flour - Tapioca starch is the same as tapioca flour, so it's fine to use either one of these.
+Learn more about gluten free flours.

 - Xanthan Gum - Guar gum can be substituted for xanthan gum, it you prefer.